 - 15 CRE's for each semester college credit and 10 CRE's for each quarter college credit will be awarded upon successful completion.

 No CRE will be allowed for NAIC committee work effective January 1, 2013.
 No CRE has been allowed for committee work of any other organization prior to that effective date.
+However, to see NAICs NASBA approved online courses offering credit, go to this link.

 It is the responsibility of the member to determine if an individual course or seminar meets the requirements for CRE recognition by SOFE.
 If a course is taken from an unapproved organization, the member risks not receiving approval or full credit.
 The member is responsible to maintain evidence that an individual course or seminar meets SOFE requirements.
 Such information should be presented to SOFE upon audit or as requested.